raspberrypilearning/serene-scene/en/step_5.md

 --- /task ---

-Now when you adjust the slider, the grasshopper will move at a different speed.
+When you adjust the slider, the grasshopper will move at a different speed.
 You might also like to adjust the slider range down to between 0 and 20